haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

 As mentioned, many people's TDS measurement workflows involve unsealed cooling of a small sample volume, such as in [Matt Perger](https://www.baristahustle.com/matt-perger/)'s video [Coffee Refraction 101](https://www.youtube.com/watch?v=fL7vNbEcsxk).

 The impact of evaporation depends on sample volume and cooling time.
 Obviously, longer cooling means greater evaporation.
 However, the effect of sample volume may be less intuitive.
 With a smaller volume, the surface area to volume ratio sharply increases, causing the sample to concentrate more rapidly as it cools.
-In TDS measurement, sample volume impacts the result far more than cooling time, which can be counterintuitive.
+In TDS measurement, sample volume often impacts the result more than cooling time, which can be counterintuitive.

 For example, when coffee is freshly brewed in a carafe, I don't worry about evaporation because the exposed surface area is tiny compared to the full pot, so the effect on TDS is negligible.
 However, once I take a small sample, I must be very careful about exposing it to circulating air, or the TDS will likely increase.

 In Matt Perger's video, the entire cooling process lasts only about 15 seconds, so evaporation may not have a huge impact.
-However, it is still very risky with such a small sample volume (visually, it appears to be only about 0.5 ml).
+However, it is still very risky with such a small sample volume (visually, it appears to be only about 0.5 ml or even less).
 If unsealed cooling of a tiny sample is absolutely necessary, I recommend not exceeding 1 minute.

 In the following experiment, I will compare TDS measurements of sealed and unsealed cooling.
 I chose two combinations of sample volume and cooling time for unsealed cooling: 1 ml cooled for 5 minutes, and 5 ml cooled for 30 minutes.

 #### Procedure

-1. Brew coffee and measure the beverage mass, so we can later calculate extraction yield.
+1. Brew coffee and measure the beverage weight, so we can later calculate extraction yield.

      <div class="row mt-md-4 mt-3 mb-md-4 mb-3 justify-content-center text-center">
          <div class="col-md-12">